Skip to Main Content

 Go To DELCAT Advanced Search via the Library's homepage

-Or go to go to Advanced Search within DELCAT
+Or go to Advanced Search within DELCAT

 At the Advanced Search page

 Expanding your search results will allow you to find items that are not owned by UD libraries.
 Items found by toggling Include Additional Non-UD Resources in the list of brief results will often require that the item be requested via Interlibrary Loan.
-When searching DELCAT and Libraries Worldwide, your search results will include materials that the Library owns as well as open access materials freely available online to everyone and also materials held by other libraries.
-In order to find a larger number of items that are not in the Library's collection, toggle Include Additional Non-UD Resources.

 You can set your preferences for certain disciplines using the personalized search.
 You can turn the personalized search on and off at your discretion.
 These settings are saved to your profile, provided your are logged into your library account, and can be edited when the personalized search is turned on using the options on the top left side of your screen.